 Descriptive content was used to justify coding where discrepancies arose and provided qualitative text for further consideration of the taxonomy.

-One investigator compared codes, raised disagreements, prepared for consensus meeting (XXX).
+One investigator compared codes, raised disagreements, prepared for consensus meeting (KJK).

-Both investigators met to discuss and come to consensus, revising coding rules as necessary.
+Both investigators (KJK and LMT or KJK and DP) met to discuss and come to consensus, revising coding rules as necessary.

-Where conflicts remained, a third reviewer (XXX) was engaged in group discussion until consensus was achieved.
+Where conflicts remained, a third reviewer (LMT or DP depending on who was the primary coder) was engaged in group discussion until consensus was achieved.

 Additional General Principles